AndroidPillars/React---Basics/README.md

 - It is a open source run time environment which runs JavaScript code on a server.
 - Install Node.js -> https://nodejs.org/en/download/
 - To check the node version
+  &nbsp;
   ```ruby
   node -v
   ```